 Are you and your ex both good candidates for equal possession?

 The reality is that 50/50 custody can only work if both parties are able to co-parent, cooperate, live close to each other and intend to work together to raise the child.
 If either parent travels a lot or works long days, the judge will likely assign primary conservatorship to the other parent, who is either a stay-at-home mom or dad, works part-time or works from home.

 You’ll also face an uphill battle if you haven’t walked the walk in the past, meaning you have always been responsible for 50 percent of parenting duties.
 That’s not to say that a formerly workaholic dad can’t transform into a super dad—which would be great!—but that dad will need to prove to the judge that he’s capable and willing to do so.

-To learn more about your options, speak with an attorney experienced in negotiating child custody and visitation agreements
+To learn more about your options, speak with an attorney experienced in negotiating 50/50 custody schedule and visitation agreements

-If you live in Tarrant County and want to find out if a 50/50 possession schedule makes sense for you, the other parent and your child, the Sisemore Law Firm in Fort Worth is here to help.
+If you live in the Dallas / Fort Worth area and want to find out if a 50/50 possession schedule makes sense for you, the other parent and your child, the Sisemore Law Firm in Fort Worth is here to help.
 To schedule a one-on-one case review with our founder Justin Sisemore, call our office at (817) 336-4444 or visit our contact page to connect with us online.